harmonicai/kong-remote-jwt-auth/TESTING.md

 ## Manual Testing (via Pongo shell)

-Pongo shell provides a full Kong environment for manual testing.
+Pongo shell provides a full Kong environment for manual testing (e.g. with sample requests).
 There are three setup scripts available.

 **Important:** The plugin requires a shared dictionary to be configured.
 You must set this environment variable **before** starting Kong: